Image Credit: noorda

 You can skate next to some of the UK's most historic buildings and glide by an iconic landmark, salchow in a shopping centre or even pivot by a Pavillion.

 Related: The Top Toys for Christmas 2018 - Get them while they are still in the shops!

 Here are the best places around the UK where you can go to skate this Christmas - so wrap up warm and get your skates on!

-The Royal Pavilion Ice Rink once again hosts it's popular Ice Rink in the grounds of possibly Brighton's magnificent pavillion.
-Stunning, twinkly, romantic, child-friendly… all topped off with beautiful food in the rinkside bar and restaurant.
+The Royal Pavilion Ice Rink once again hosts it's popular Ice Rink in the grounds of Brighton's magnificent pavillion.
+Penguin Skate Aids are available for kids under 1.3m and skate hire is included.

 At the Natural History Museum Ice Rink you can skate in the magical setting of the Museum's east lawn.
-Experience the thrill of skating surrounded by fairy lights nestled in frost-covered trees, with the smell of mulled wine and toasted marshmallows in the air.
+Delight in skating surrounded by fairy lights nestled in frost-covered trees, with the smell of mulled wine and toasted marshmallows in the air.

 Winchester Cathedral Ice Rink this year runs from at the foot of the Cathedral in the historic Inner Close.
-You can even dodge the rain as the clear roof and open-air sides continues to offer great views of the Cathedral and the unique experience of ice skating in this incredible setting.
+You will dodge the rain as the rink has a clear roof and open-air sides continues to offer great views of the Cathedral and the unique experience of ice skating in this incredible setting.